 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)

-Change in Eating/cooking/using nutrition labels by the Nourishing the Community Through Culinary Medicine survey (NCCM)
+Perceived Barriers of Eating Fruits and Vegetables as Assessed by the Nourishing the Community Through Culinary Medicine Survey (NCCM)

 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)